 To assign rights, make sure to check the following boxes: Manage user's access rights to the user which is being granted the rights, and Manage access to this object to the objects for which the rights are set.

 To set access to an object, go to its properties dialog and open the Access tab.
-This tab is displayed only if you have the Manage access to this item right.
+This tab is displayed only if you have the Manage access to this object right.

 On the left, you will see the list of users.
 This list includes only those users towards whom you have the Manage user's access rights right.
 The users who already have some access to the item are highlighted and displayed at the top of the list.

 Above the list, there is a dynamic filter to search for users in accordance with the following criteria: name, creator, account.
 You can select the search criterion above the filter.

 Another way to facilitate your work with the list is to use sorting.
 You can sort the items either in the alphabetical or access rights order.
 To do this, use the button to the right of the dynamic filter.
 The button shows the mode of sorting different from the one in use.